A Riemann-Roch formula for singular reductions by circle actions: Introduction

 Let us finally note that the assumption of $S^1$ acting freely on $\J^{-1}(\mklm{\0})^\text{reg}$, meaning that there are no orbifold singularities over $\M_0^{\textup{reg}}$, is not essential.
-In fact, the result of Meinrenken in \cite{meinrenken96}, which we extend in this paper to case when $0$ is a singular value of the moment map, holds for orbifolds as well, and our contribution mainly focuses on the most singular stratum $M^G\cap\J^{-1}(\{0\})$.
+In fact, the result of Meinrenken in \cite{meinrenken96}, which we extend in this paper to case when $0$ is a singular value of the moment map, holds for orbifolds as well, and our contribution mainly focuses on the most singular stratum $M^{S^1}\cap\J^{-1}(\{0\})$.
 Following the general method of Meinrenken, one can certainly extend our method to orbifolds, obtaining a Kawasaki-Riemann-Roch type formula which extends \eqref{mainthfla}.
-In the future, we intend to extend our results to Hamiltonian actions of general compact connected Lie groups.

-In Section \ref{sec:2}, we present the details of the background introduced above, while in Section \ref{sec:stratif}, we study the geometry of the local model around the singularities of $\J^{-1}(\mklm{\0})$ and introduce the Kirwan maps appearing in Theorem \ref{mainth}.
-In Section \ref{sec:I}, we apply this to derive a complete asymptotic expansion of the Witten integral.
-Finally, we establish in Section \ref{sec:asyRR} the proof of Theorem \ref{mainth}.
+We begin our exposition in Section \ref{sec:2} by giving a detailed account on the background and setup of our paper.
+In Section \ref{sec:sympquot} we study the geometry of the zero level set of the moment map around its singularities, which will be crucial for the ensuing analysis, and introduce the relevant Kirwan maps in Section \ref{sec:Kirwan}.
+Based on these results, we derive in Section \ref{sec:I} a complete asymptotic expansion of the Witten integral.
+Finally, we establish in Section \ref{sec:6} the proof of our main result Theorem \ref{mainth}.

-{\bf Acknowledgments.} We would like to thank Mich\`{e}le Vergne for her continuous interest in our work, her encouragement, and calling our attention to Meinrenken's work \cite{meinrenken96}.
+{\bf Acknowledgments.} We would like to thank Mich\`{e}le Vergne for her continuous interest in our work and her encouragement.
 The first author has received funding from the Deutsche Forschungsgemeinschaft (German Research Foundation, DFG) through the Priority Program (SPP) 2026 ``Geometry at Infinity'', while the second author was partially supported by the Alexander von Humboldt Stiftung (Alexander von Humboldt Foundation).